 This is the qualification of choice for experienced outdoor professionals throughout the UK.
 This course is delivered over a minimum of 16 hours to comply with NGB requirements, typically over 2 full days.
 The course is designed to meet the needs of those working away from immediate medical assistance and is ideal for (MLTA) (ML) (WML) (MIA) (MIC) (IML) climbing instructors (SPA), ski instructors (BASI), mountain guides (BMG), canoe and kayak instructors (BCU), mountain bike instructors (MIAS), Duke of Edinburgh’s Award (DofE) leaders and participants, mine and cave leaders, field assistants.
 It is also invaluable for anybody spending time in the outdoors and remote environment whether recreationally, voluntarily or work related.

-This course is recognised THROUGHOUT THE UK (Cornwall to Caithness) as a nationally recognised and formal qualification.
+This course is recognised throughout the UK (Cornwall to Caithness) as a nationally recognised and formal qualification.

 Both units are typically delivered together, integrated throughout the course and contextualised to make the course relevant for, and aimed at, outdoor professionals from the start of the training.
 Throughout the course the instructor will be comparing and contrasting what is different in both urban and remote outdoor environments, giving the first aider a clear understanding of the roles and priorities for both urban and remote outdoor settings.

 All candidates must attend the full 16 hours to qualify.
 Each candidate is continually assessed throughout and has to complete a small multiple choice question paper at the end.
-There is NO final practical assessment.

 In-house course for 12 candidates